yueguoguo/yueguoguo.github.io/_posts/2021-10-31-data-science-journey.md

   are usually **data sanity check, data governance, feature store and management, CI (continuous integration) / CT (continuous train) / CD (continuous delivery), health monitoring, unit/integration/smoke testing, etc**.
-For example, in Microsoft Recommenders, the team developed a robust build pipeline that assures the quality of the committed changes in the source library codes and the example notebook codes.
+For example, in Microsoft Recommenders, a robust build pipeline was developed to assure the quality of the committed changes in the source library codes and the example notebook codes.
 The tests run against the example data to make sure the results generated are within expectation before the codes are checked in.
 In the production system, there may be more tasks for practicing MLOps in a machine learning pipeline.
 It was fortunate that I have been trained in nearly all of my data science and machine learning projects for applying the MLOps methodology.
 MLOps will continue to be an important topic for my endeavor with any new roles in the machine learning area.

 ![Tattooed Laptop - 2019](https://github.com/yueguoguo/yueguoguo.github.io/raw/master/images/laptop.JPG)
 <font size="1">My second last laptop with tons of "tattoos" sticked on the surface.
 The photo was taken in the brand new Microsoft office in Singapore which was opened in 2019.
 I used the laptop to access virtual machines on Azure for development.</font>